State offers $30M in funding for Bay Area electric vehicle charging projects

 Awardees will receive rebates to purchase and install up to 20 fast chargers per site, at $100,000 per connector.

-More information on the initiative can be found on the project's webpage at https://calevip.org/incentive-project/golden-state-priority-project.
+More information on the initiative can be found on the project's webpage at calevip.org.

 Comments